ursatile/css4eng/205-selectors-pseudo-classes-and-pseudo-elements.md

 ---
-title: "Selectors, Pseudo-Classes and Pseudo-Elements"
+av_order: 205
+examples: examples/205-selectors-pseudo-classes-and-pseudo-elements
 layout: home
 nav_order: 205
+target_minutes: 20
+title: "Selectors, Pseudo-Classes and Pseudo-Elements"
 word_count: 3047
-target_minutes: 20
-examples: examples/205-selectors-pseudo-classes-and-pseudo-elements
-av_order: 205
-nav_order: 205
 ---
 One of the most important principles in software engineering is known as the *separation of concerns*.
 You shouldn't mix, say, database queries and tax calculations in the same function, for a whole raft of reasons -- not least that you shouldn't have to connect to a database to be able to test your code calculates taxes correctly.